quii/learn-go-with-tests/arrays-and-slices.md

 If it works for a slice of one size it's very likely it'll work for a slice of any size \(within reason\).

-Go's built-in testing toolkit features a [coverage tool](https://blog.golang.org/cover), which can help identify areas of your code you have not covered.
-I do want to stress that having 100% coverage should not be your goal, it's just a tool to give you an idea of your coverage.
+Go's built-in testing toolkit features a [coverage tool](https://blog.golang.org/cover).
+Whilst striving for 100% coverage should not be your end goal, the coverage tool can help identify areas of your code not covered by tests.
 If you have been strict with TDD, it's quite likely you'll have close to 100% coverage anyway.

 Try running